RedHatInsights/host-inventory-subgraph/README.md

 This is an implementation of a custom xjoin subgraph.
 It is based off the [xjoin-subgraph-template](https://github.com/RedHatInsights/xjoin-subgraph-template) repo.

+### Dependencies

+- Node.js v16
+- NPM 8.1.0
+- Typescript 4.6.2
+- A running instance of an [Apicurio schema registry](https://www.apicur.io/registry/)
+- A running instance of Elasticsearch

 ### Environment Variables

 | Name                     | Description                                                     | Default Value         |